Dherse/masterproef/abstract.typ

 PHÔS is a language based on traditional imperative programming, with features from functional and dataflow programming languages.
 It is a strongly typed language with a type system inspired by _Rust_'s and a syntax inspired by _Rust_'s, _Python_'s, and _Elixir_'s.
 PHÔS separates hardware synthesis into three stages: compilation, evaluation, and synthesis.
 During compilation, the user's code is turned into a bytecode representing their code, which contains information about the program's structure, types, functions, and signal flow.
 The bytecode is executed during evaluation, and the program's output is computed.
 Parts of the program that depend on tunable values are collected for further processing.
 The output of the evaluation stage is a graph representing the program's signal flow.
 This graph is then used to synthesise the program into a photonic circuit.
 Some of the core concepts will be discussed in the following few sections.

 === Constraints
 Constraints are placed on values and signals to inform PHÔS of what values or content is expected at any point in the program.
 These constraints can then be used for validation of the design and to optimise the design.
-Constraints are also used when simulating the circuit quickly and efficiently simulate the circuit.
+Constraints are also used when simulating the circuit to make the simulation quicker and more efficient.

 === Tunable values
 Like any other variables or argument, tunable values are declared in the source code.
 Only when the user instantiates the module are the tunable values configured; this occurs during the evaluation stage.
 When this happens, as the user's program is being evaluated, all operations that cannot be performed due to missing values are collected into stacks for further processing.

 === Reconfigurability through branching
 PHÔS handles the reconfigurability of the circuit it produces through branching in its source code; when tunable values are present, these branches represent the boundaries of reconfigurability regions.
 PHÔS discards the branches that are not needed based on the constraints of the tunable values.
-These constraints allow PHÔS to produce a reconfigurable and tunable circuit while avoiding unnecessary work of unreachable states.
+These constraints allow PHÔS to produce a reconfigurable and tunable circuit while avoiding the unnecessary work of unreachable states.

 === Intrinsic operations
 PHÔS decomposes the user's program during evaluation into a series of intrinsic operations.
 These operations are the unit operations performed on the signal in the circuit.
 These operations are then used to synthesise the circuit.